 – Turbo Jet Power washer:

-A turbojet power washer is an excellent attachment that can convert any hose into a pressure washer.
-It has a built-in pressure chamber.
-It converts the normal water flow of the house into a powerful jet stream that helps you to remove dirt, grime, and mold.
-It can be used to clean wood, aluminum, concrete, bricks, vinyl sidings, and many other surfaces.
+It restores the normal water flow of the house into a powerful jet stream that helps you remove dirt, grime, and mold.
+It can clean wood, aluminum, concrete, bricks, vinyl sidings, and many other surfaces.

 – Little Big Shot Super Nozzle: